Covid-19 cases confirmed in South Kesteven and Rutland

 Covid-19 cases are continuing to be confirmed in the area.

-In the past week, 193 people have tested positive for coronavirus in South Kesteven.
+Figures released by Public Health England this afternoon (Wednesday, May 5), show that in the past week 34 people have tested positive for coronavirus in South Kesteven.

-In the past week, six deaths within 28 days of a positive test have been recorded in South Kesteven with a total of 250 people having died in the district from Covid.
+Thankfully, no new deaths within 28 days of a positive Covid-19 test have been recorded in South Kesteven or Rutland.

 The figures don’t include those who have caught the virus and self-diagnosed.